 One of the best ways to ensure your good tenants stay with you is to develop a tenant-retention program where you offer them incentives.
 This action shows that you appreciate them.
 Chapter 13 offers more on the importance of developing a good landlord-tenant relationship from the perspective of your tenants.
-It also reveals your tenants' most important needs - good communication, timely maintenance, respect for their privacy, consistent policies, and a good value for their rental dollar.
+It also reveals your tenants' most important needs: good communication, timely maintenance, respect for their privacy, consistent policies, and a good value for their rental dollar.

-Handling troublesome tenants
+Dealing with troublesome tenants

-Despite your best tenant screening efforts, you're going to make the wrong decision at some point and allow a problem tenant to move in or have a good tenant who turns sour.
+Despite your best tenant-screening efforts, you're going to make the wrong decision at some point and allow a problem tenant to move in or have a good tenant who turns sour.
 But you can lessen the number of these incidents by getting to know some of the problems you may encounter and how to deal with them early on:

 - ✓ Late or missed rent payments: The timely payment of rent is the lifeblood of real estate investing because you can't pay your mortgage or expenses without it.
-A written rent collection policy is a valuable tool to minimize these problems. - ✓ Loud tenants: It only takes one boisterous tenant to disrupt the tranquility of the whole neighborhood.
+A written rent collection policy is a valuable tool to minimize these problems. - ✓ Loud tenants: It only takes one boisterous tenant to disrupt the tranquility of the whole neighborhood and destroy your tenants' right to "quiet enjoyment."
 Developing and implementing rental policies and rules can avoid your problem tenant chasing the good tenants away.

 Chapter 14 gives you some additional tools to effectively deal with these problem tenants.
 I also describe the best way to handle common tenant problems and the pros and cons of alternatives to an eviction.
 But because avoiding eviction doesn't always work, I make sure you have everything you need to know to go to court, present a winning case, and collect your judgment.
-Life's full of unexpected events, so I also include suggestions on how to cope with tenants who
+Life is full of unexpected events, so I also include suggestions on how to cope with tenants who fall into bankruptcy, refuse to leave, insist on leaving early or want someone else to take their place, have personal relationships that deteriorate during their tenancy, pass away at your property, or don't allow you access to properly maintain the property.

-- ✓ Fall into bankruptcy

-- ✓ Refuse to leave

-- \checkmark Insist on leaving early or want someone else to take their place

-- \checkmark Have personal relationships that deteriorate during their tenancy

-- Pass away at your property